ndezutter19/mymls/README.md

 Features

-    Fetches active and closed real estate listings from a specified API.
+* Fetches active and closed real estate listings from a specified API (gotten from the website).
-    Filters active listings to include only those priced under $500k.
+* Filters active listings to include only those priced under $500k.
-    Calculates the price per square foot for both active and closed listings.
+* Calculates the price per square foot for both active and closed listings.
-    Compares active listings' price per square foot to the average closed listings' price per square foot in the same postal code.
+* Compares active listings' price per square foot to the average closed listings' price per square foot in the same postal code.
-    Identifies potential buys where the active listing price per square foot is below the average closed listing price per square foot.
+* Identifies potential buys where the active listing price per square foot is below the average closed listing price per square foot.
-    Provides detailed explanations and clickable links to the listings.
+* Provides detailed explanations and clickable links to the listings.

 Prerequisites